SiddharthSunilPatil/house_price_advanced_regression/README.md

 ## Exploratory data analysis [EDA] link: https://github.com/SiddharthSunilPatil/house_price_advanced_regression/blob/main/Notebook/housingprice.ipynb

+## Business Problem

+Housing price prediction is becoming an increasingly valuable tool for various stakeholders such as investors, homebuyers and government institutions, facilitating informed decision-making, risk management, and economic planning.
+A large number of factors influence house price negotiations and not just the number of bedrooms or total area.
+The aim of the project is to develop an algorithm for estimating the correct price of a house based on 80+ variables.
+The dataset is based on information collected from actual sales of 2919 houses in the Ames city in Iowa state.

 ## Project Approach

 **1. Data Ingestion:** In this phase, both test and train dataset are read from csv file.
 Since both train set and test set contain missing values, data is first concatenated and prepared for analysis.